hybridgroup/cylon-mip/README.markdown

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for the MiP robot from Wowwee.
+This repository contains the Cylon adaptor for the MiP robot from Wowwee (http://www.wowwee.com/mip/).

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon